-Former NBA Commissioner Stern dies at age 77
+Former NBA Commissioner Stern dies at 77, made league 'a truly global brand'

 Stern, who had remained affiliated with the NBA and held the title of commissioner emeritus, was inducted to the Naismith Memorial Basketball Hall of Fame in 2014 and the FIBA Hall of Fame in 2016.

-“David took over the NBA in 1984 with the league at a crossroads,” current NBA Commissioner Adam Silver said in a statement, adding that Stern “ushered in the modern global NBA.
-He launched groundbreaking media and marketing partnerships, digital assets and social responsibility programs that have brought the game to billions of people around the world.
+“David took over the NBA in 1984 with the league at a crossroads,” current commissioner Silver added in his statement, adding that Stern “ushered in the modern global NBA.
+He launched groundbreaking media and marketing partnerships, digital assets and social responsibility programs that have brought the game to billions of people around the world.”

-Reporting by Frank Pingue in Toronto; Editing by David Gregorio
+Reporting by Frank Pingue in Toronto; writing by Gene Cherry; Editing by David Gregorio